darrenjs/angular_modal_form/README.md

 # NgModalForm

-This project demonstrates how to create a modal form in Angular 6, using plain Angular and Bootstrap.
+This project demonstrates how to create a modal form in **Angular 7**, using plain Angular and Bootstrap.

 It is based on the guide [Creating Forms Inside Modals with ng-bootstrap](https://itnext.io/creating-forms-inside-modals-with-ng-bootstrap-221e4f1f5648)